 The course will be carried out if we get at least 10 enrolled students.

-- Cultural Tourism and Sustainability
+- Cultural Entrepreneurship and Sustainability Values

-1-5 Finnish grading scale; assignment formats: groupwork, readings & discussion sessions, short essay, individual application plan of the course content.
+1-5 Finnish grading scale; assignment formats: groupwork, readings & discussion sessions, short essay, individual application plan of the course content;

-COSM 15 ECTS – Triplet of courses
+COSM 15 ECTS – Triplets of courses

-The first side of the COSM perspective is the one that acknowledge, adapt, and strengthen the role of cultural managers in supporting the general sustainability movement, impacting people’s and industries’ pro-ecological behaviours, assisting all types of attempts to make our life more sustainable, ethical, responsible or balanced – in environmental, social and economic sense.
+The first side of the COSM perspective is the one that acknowledge, adapt and strengthen the role of cultural managers in supporting the general sustainability movement, impacting people’s and industries’ pro-ecological behaviours, assisting all types of attempts to make our life more sustainable, ethical, responsible or balanced – in environmental, social and economic sense.

 The second perspective of the COSM is the one from the inside of cultural management ecosystems.
 To strengthen sustainability values-oriented practices of leaders and employees of culture, art & heritage organisations’, as well as culture & arts entrepreneurs.
-This includes the quality of organisational cultures, the range and accessibility of professional development conditions, non-toxic leadership, synergetic and participative cultural policies as a soil for cultural management practice, ethical and balanced cultural work environment.
+This include: the quality of organisational cultures, the range and accessibility of professional development conditions, non-toxic leadership, synergetic and participative cultural policies as a soil for cultural management practice, ethical and balanced cultural work environment.
 This is all about providing tools and conditions for a sustainable, healthy, ethically concerned cultural management ecosystems.
 We require a refreshed perspective on the impact of cultural policies’ political trends and conditions on the cultural management practice.
 Sustainability values oriented cultural management might be the answer.